Attested: Daroeda (or Daroecla) at position 295 in the Ravenna Cosmograhy

-Where: An island off western Scotland, probably Tiree, to make RC's list of names follow a simple track across the map, and because of the similar name Ethica Terra used in Latin written around AD 800 by Adomnan describing events around AD 500 in the Life of St (Columba).
+Where: An island off western Scotland, probably Tiree, to make the Cosmography's list of names follow a simple track across the map, and because of the name Ethica Terra used in Latin written around AD 800 by Adomnan describing events around AD 500 in the Life of St (Columba).
 Tiree is famously low-lying and consists essentially of three lumps of hard rock surrounded by peat marsh mixed with wind-blown crushed-seashell sand.
 This is rather like the Isles of Scilly, except that post-glacial rebound is making them lose land to the sea whereas it is raising Tiree.

 Name Origin: Δαρος is described by Greek dictionaries as the Doric-dialect version of δηρος ‘long-lasting’, but the pattern of cognates in other Indo-European languages, including Sanskrit, suggests a basic meaning of ‘far’, while the -oeda part (seen also in Μοναοιδα, probably Arran) may be Greek for ‘swollen’, from οιδεω ‘to swell’ as in modern oedema.
 This fits the general pattern for Scottish islands of having good Greek parallels, for which there are many possible reasons.

 Notes: This name may claim a record for the number of guesses proposed and now rejected: